 Foreign business owners may not be familiar with company chops in China, which are an essential tool to conduct business in China.
 If you plan to operate in China, it is vital that you understand the role of company chops in China and how to safeguard them.
-New Horizons Global Partners can provide you with additional guidance on using company chops in China and internal controls that you can implement to avoid your company chop being misused.
+Horizons can provide you with additional guidance on using company chops in China and internal controls that you can implement to avoid your company chop being misused.

 What Is a Company Chop?